 Dragonflies are insects in the sub-order Anisoptera (meaning “unequal-winged”).
-In Great Britain and Ireland there are about 30 species that may be encountered.

 The term ‘dragonflies’ is sometimes used for the whole scientific order Odonata that also includes the sub-order Zygoptera (damselflies).

-Characteristics of True Dragonflies
+Characteristics Of True Dragonflies

 Body: Large and robust.